Beijing, Saturday, June 7, 1986

 Guangzhou to Hong Kong, Wednesday, June 11, 1986

 After breakfast, we boarded the express train to Hong Kong.
-There is quite the building boom going on in Guangzhou as evidenced by bamboo scaffolding everywhere.
-I’m not sure I would want to climb those scaffolds as they don’t look too sturdy to me.
+There is quite the building boom going on in Guangzhou with bamboo scaffolding everywhere.
+The scaffolds don’t look too sturdy to me.

-I thank God so much for allowing me to go to China after reading so many missionary books about it.
-The Lord was very gracious in that I didn’t have any further trouble with my eyes, and my mother did well with her cancer treatment while I was away.
+I thank God for allowing me to go to China after reading so many missionary books about it.
+I didn’t have any further trouble with my eyes, and my mother did well with her cancer treatment while I was away.

 Next post I will tell you about the end of the tour in Hong Kong and my time in New York City on the return trip!